 No. Column 1 Column 2 Column 3 Column 4 Column 5 Column 6 Column 7 ITEM SYMBOL FUNCTION LOCATION COLOUR DEFINITION OPERATION 31 Clutch Control on the left handlebar Hand lever Squeeze to disengage clutch.
-Shall not prohibit the use of devices on the left side of the vehicle that combine operations of a clutch and gear selector 32 Foot selector Manual gear shift Control Control On the left side of the frame Foot lever or rocker arm Moving the forward part of the foot lever or rocker arm shall progressively select the gears: upward movement of the forward part for shifting to a higher gear position and downward movement for shifting to a lower gear position.
-If a separate, positive "neutral" position is provided, it shall be in either the first or second position in the gear selection order (i.e: 1-N-2-3-4).
-However, Contracting Parties may adopt the following requirements and conditions: For vehicles with an engine capacity of less than 200cc, transmissions with the following shift patterns may be fitted: - Rotary pattern (i.e. N-1-2-3-4-5-N-1.) - Reverse pattern, where moving the forward part of the foot lever or rocker arm shall progressively select the gears: - upward movement of the forward part for shifting to a lower gear position, and - downward movement for shifting to a higher gear position 33 Hand Selector Manual gear shift Control Control On the left handlebar If the operation of the control is through rotation of the handgrip, the anticlockwise rotation shall progressively select gears giving an increased forward speed and conversely for a reduced forward speed.
-If a separate, positive "neutral" position is provided it shall be in the first position in the gear selection order (i.e: N-1-2-3-4).
+Shall not prohibit the use of devices on the left side of the vehicle that combine operations of a clutch and gear selector 32 Foot selector Manual gear shift Control Control On the left side of the frame OPTION A: Foot lever or rocker arm Moving the forward part of the foot lever or rocker arm shall progressively select the gears: upward movement of the forward part for shifting to a higher gear position and downward movement for shifting to a lower gear position.
+Alf a separate, positive "neutral" position shall beis provided, it shall be in either the first or second position in the gear selection order (i.e: 1-N-2-3-4 or N-1-2-3-4).
+OPTION B: However, Contracting Parties may adopt the following requirements and conditions: [For vehicles with an engine capacity of less than 200cc, transmissions with the following shift patterns may be fitted:] - Rotary pattern (i.e: N-1-2-3-4-5-N-1.) - Reverse pattern, where moving the forward part of the foot lever or rocker arm shall progressively select the gears: - upward movement of the forward part for shifting to a lower gear position, and - downward movement for shifting to a higher gear position 33 Hand Selector Manual gear shift Control Control On the left handlebar If the operation of the control is through rotation of the handgrip, the anticlockwise rotation shall progressively select gears giving an increased forward speed and conversely for a reduced forward speed.
+Alf a separate, positive "neutral" position shall beis provided it shall be in either-the first or second-position in the gear selection order (i.e: 1-N-2-3-4) For vehicles with an engine capacity of less than 200ce, transmissions with the following shift patterns may be fitted: -Rotary pattern (i.e: N-1-2-3-4-5-N-1.) -Reverse rotary pattern, The rotating handgrip, after gear selection, may return to neutral position.